OpenVidu/openvidu.io/README.md

 ```
 https://github.com/OpenVidu/openvidu.io
 ```
-- To locally preview the changes, you can execute the following command in the root folder of the repository (you need [Docker](https://store.docker.com/search?type=edition&offering=community) installed) and visit [`localhost`](http://localhost:80):
+- To locally preview the changes, you can execute the following command in the root folder of the repository (you need [Docker](https://store.docker.com/search?type=edition&offering=community) installed) and visit [`localhost:4000`](http://localhost:4000):

 ```
-docker run -p 80:4000 -v $(pwd):/site bretfisher/jekyll-serve
+docker run --rm --label=jekyll --volume="$(pwd)":/srv/jekyll -it -p 127.0.0.1:4000:4000 jekyll/jekyll:2.4 bundle exec jekyll serve
 ```

 # Documentation